Aayush01055/File-tracking-system/README.md

 # File Tracking and Management System

-The File Tracking System is a web application designed to help organizations manage, track, and audit files efficiently.
-It provides a backend built with Java (Spring Boot, Maven) and a user-friendly frontend built with React.
+The File Tracking System is a multi-platform application designed to help organizations manage, track, and audit files efficiently.
+It provides a backend built with Java (Spring Boot, Maven), a user-friendly web frontend built with React, and a desktop client built with JavaFX.

 ---